curl/everything-curl/http-postvspost.md

 ## POST outside of HTML

-POST is a regular HTTP method and there's really no requirent it was triggrered or originated by HTML or ever involving a browser.
+POST is a regular HTTP method and there's really no requirement it was triggered or originated by HTML or ever involving a browser.
 Lots of services, APIs and similar these days allow you to pass in data to get things done.